5 Ways Indoor Cats Can Get Fleas—and How To Prevent Them

 - Deep cleaning of bedding, pet beds, and other fabrics

-For severe cases of flea infestation, you might need to reach for a DIY cat flea remedy like a fog treatment.
-Or, call the pros for extermination.
+For severe cases of flea infestation, it's best to call the pros for extermination.
 Don't forget to talk to your vet for their recommendations on ridding your cat of fleas; they might suggest an oral medication or additional treatments.

 How to Prevent Fleas and Ticks on Indoor Cats